Coffeeland: 9 Ways Disney and Universal’s Theme Parks Disguise Starbucks in Plain Sight

 Opened: February 4, 2014

 Though Disney didn’t open any in-park Starbucks locations in 2014, their competitors did.
 Just a few miles from Walt Disney World, Universal’s Islands of Adventure debuted a Starbucks of its own, in the highly-detailed and beautiful Port of Entry.
-In keeping with the land’s exploratory theme, Starbucks was placed in a beautiful, exotic temple along the park’s Great Sea with vines crawling across its northern face and its thick wooden sign.
+In keeping with the land’s exploratory theme, Starbucks was placed in a beautiful, exotic building along the park’s Great Sea with vines crawling across its northern face and its thick wooden sign.

 Image: Universal